cloudposse/atmos/website/docs/core-concepts/components/remote-state-backend.md

 - **Compliance and Security**: Updating old systems often requires careful consideration of security and compliance issues, especially if the system handles sensitive data or must meet specific regulatory standards.

-Strategies for Successful Brownfield DevOps Development:

-- **Incremental Changes**: Instead of large-scale overhauls, implementing small, manageable changes can reduce risk and help the team learn and adapt progressively.

-- **Automation**: Automating as many processes as possible, such as testing, deployments, and monitoring, can help integrate DevOps practices without disrupting existing operations.

-- **Documentation and Training**: Proper documentation of new processes and extensive training for team members can facilitate a smoother transition and adoption of DevOps methodologies.

-- **Tool Compatibility**: Choosing tools and technologies that can integrate well with the existing stack is essential to avoid disruptions and compatibility issues.

-- **Continuous Feedback**: Encouraging continuous feedback from all stakeholders involved can help identify pain points and areas for improvement early in the development process.

 ## Brownfield Development in Atmos

 In Atmos, brownfield development describes the process of configuring Atmos components and stacks for the